RaisingAwesome/Ghost-Catcher-Cam/README.md

 + With the desktop wizard, follow the prompts to config the desktop and run updates.
 Choose not to reboot.
 Click on the terminal icon.

 b.
-Open a terminal and type the following to enable the camera and SSH interface
+Open a terminal and type the following to enable the camera and SSH interface (or do this from the Desktop Menu) and the Headphone Jack

-      sudo raspi-config #enable the camera, SSH
+      sudo raspi-config #enable the camera, SSH, Audio-->Headphones

 c.
-Get rid of the Trash can.
-Click the "Start" button, then Preferences-->Appearance Settings-->Wastebasket
+Get rid of the Trash can and mounted disks.
+Click the "Start" button, then Preferences-->Appearance Settings-->Wastebasket/Mounted Disks

 ### 2. Install PiTFT Display Kernal per Adafuit:

     https://learn.adafruit.com/adafruit-pitft-3-dot-5-touch-screen-for-raspberry-pi/easy-install-2

+    sudo python3 adafruit-pitft.py #don't use the parameters because it doesn't default to the options you need

 + Options to select when prompted:

       4. PiTFT 3.5" resistive touch (320x480)